 Challenge

 Data governance and compliance are critical components of big data and business intelligence, which ensure data accuracy, security, and regulatory adherence.
-To be more precise, it involves setting up rules, procedures, roles, and responsibilities that define how information should be managed.
-Its goal is to verify that everyone understands how to properly handle data.
+It involves setting up rules, procedures, roles, and responsibilities that define how information should be managed.
+The goal is to verify that everyone understands how to properly handle data.

-It is also important to make sure that data is collected in accordance with applicable regulations and industry standards.
+It is also critical to collect customer data aligned with industry-specific requirements.
 Otherwise, non-compliance can lead to severe legal and financial consequences.
 As a result, your organization can jump into legal and reputational risks.

 Solution